 How to Feng Shui your workplace: improve productivity and happiness

 Most of us spend the most part of the day at the workplace.
 At the office or at home it’s important that our workplace reflects the kind of energy we desire – for the sake of our well-being and productivity.
+In this sense, if you want to know how to Feng Shui your workplace, we have some tips that might help you.
+Check it out!

 You can start with small steps: to organize your desk, some archives, to add a new decoration piece, that special mug, some family photos, an air-purifying plant, and after, if that is the case, designing the all room.
 Remember that professional achievements depends on a set of factors, so, why shouldn’t you start to surround yourself with a work environment filled with good vibes?